Fatbirder's Top 1000 Birding Websites

 DAY OUT IN NORTH WALES

-The subspecies Plebejus argus caernensis emerges about a month earlier than others in the UK.
-Its life cycle is unique, as black ants care for the caterpillars, taking them into their nests and protecting them.
-When the caterpillars feed, the ants accompany them and, in return, consume a sugary solution that the caterpillars produce.
+During our walk, Jenna was thrilled to add the Silver-studded Blue (Plebejus argus caernensis) to her list.
+This subspecies emerges about a month earlier than others in the UK and has a fascinating life cycle: black ants tend the caterpillars, taking them into their nests and protecting them.
+When the caterpillars feed, the ants accompany them and, in return, consume a sugary secretion produced by the caterpillars.

 Horehound plume moth